micmejia/bible-dump/NKJV/Galatians/Gal 5.md

 And I, brethren, if I still preach circumcision, why do I still suffer persecution?
 Then the offense of the cross has ceased.

 ###### 12
-I could wish that those who trouble you would even [^c]cut themselves off!
+I could wish that those who trouble you would even cut themselves off!

 ###### 13
 For you, brethren, have been called to liberty; only do not _use_ liberty as an opportunity for the flesh, but through love serve one another.